Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/03-why-cloud-computing.md

 * Access large amounts of computing power on demand
 * Full administrative rights - install anything
-* Use pre-configured "images" (machine snapshot where operating system and software are already installed)
+* Use pre-configured "images" (virtual machine snapshots where operating system and software are already installed)
 * Your local operating system doesn't matter - once you connect to the cloud you can run any UNIX software

 **Disadvantages of Cloud Computing**